-Sally Allen ~ Books, Ink Editor and Founder
+Sally Allen ~ Books, Ink Editor

 In my life, I have won an inheritance and lost it.
 I have travelled through time and to the other side of the world.
 I have solved murders, experienced storybook romances, and discovered alternate universes.
 Which is to say: In my life, I have read.
 Academic tomes and romance novels, murder mysteries and classic literary fiction.
 Newspapers, magazines, scholarly journals, and lots of product labels (but rarely user manuals).